FreeRADIUS/freeradius-server/README.md

-The FreeRADIUS Server Project is a high performance and highly configurable multi-protocol policy server, supporting RADIUS, DHCPv4 DHCPv6, TACACS+ and VMPS.
+The FreeRADIUS Server Project is a high performance and highly configurable multi-protocol policy server, supporting RADIUS, DHCPv4 DHCPv6, DNS, TACACS+ and VMPS.
 It is available under the terms of the GNU GPLv2.
 Using RADIUS allows authentication and authorization for a network to be centralized, and minimizes the number of changes that have to be done when adding or deleting new users to a network.